Ryzee119/usb64/README.md

 - [x] Configurable deadzones and sensitivity from the N64 Console.
 - [x] True dual analog sticks with GoldenEye and Perfect Dark.
 - [x] SD card driver with FATFS support for storage/backup of Gameboy ROMS, mempaks etc.
+- [x] A single hardwired controller interface for ultimate hacking.

 ## Todo
 - [ ] Raspberry Pi interface or equivalent for all other USB controllers.
-- [ ] A hardwired controller interface.
 - [ ] More inbuilt USB controller drivers.
 - [ ] Gameboy Camera Support.
 - [ ] Touch LCD Support.